 Housing First in Finland

 Finland is the only country in Europe where the number of homeless people is on the decline.
 This is not a coincidence.
-Since the 1980’s, the state, volunteers, municipalities and NGOs have been working with determination to reduce homelessness.
+Since the 1980’s the state, the municipalities and the NGOs have been working with determination to reduce homelessness.

-Of particular importance is that in the 2000s, the state has launched and funded programmes aimed at reducing homelessness, which have in particular tackled the situation of the most vulnerable long-term homeless.
+For over a decade, Finland has launched and funded national programmes aimed at reducing homelessness.
+The programmes have been based on the Housing First model.
+These programmes have in particular tackled the situation of the most vulnerable long-term homeless people.

 First and foremost, however, it all required a complete reversal in how homelessness was thought about: the whole system was built on the basis of the Housing First principle.

 Above all, Housing First is a principle.
 It is also an operating model, an ideology and a way of thinking.
 The Housing First principle is guided by the notion that having a place to live is both a human right and a basic right.

 All the work done for homeless people starts from the assumption that the first support measure should be the provision of housing.
 The work can be organised using different models and by providing different kinds of housing, but housing is always the top priority.

 As recently as the 1980s, a homeless person in Finland could only get a home once they had demonstrated their social acceptability.
 Often this meant abstaining from intoxicants.
 As a result, a homeless person would end up going round in circles with a permanent dwelling being nothing but a distant dream.